JensJoschi/variability_timing/unused.md

 *  15.6.2018 WOS search for
 "TS = (("day length" OR photoperiod\* OR diapaus\* OR hibern\* OR dorman\* ) AND (geogr\* OR "range" OR latitud\* OR longitud\* OR cline$ OR clinal)) OR TI = (("day length" OR photoperiod\* OR diapaus\* OR hibern\* OR dorman\*) AND "populations")" and subsequent filtering by keywords
 * 07.09.2018: searched in new google dataset beta search "photoperiodic response insect" - 9 results, not relevant or duplicates
-* 26.11.2018 and 28.11.2018 new search as described in methods (subsequent filtering is different from earlier approaches) All literature searches were accompanied by forward citation searches.
+* 26.11.2018 and 28.11.2018 new search as described in methods (subsequent filtering is different from earlier approaches), but only on WOS core collection.
+* 12.12.2019 update of the search, as described in the methods section All literature searches were accompanied by forward citation searches.

 ## Eligibility and inclusion criteria